Living-with-machines/DeezyMatch/README.md

     └── test_candidates_deezymatch.pkl
 ```

-In case `query_candidate_dirname` was set in [Changing query/candidate directory names](#changing-query/candidate directory-names), the vector representations can be combined by:
+In case `query_candidate_dirname` was set in [changing query/candidate directory names](#changing-querycandidate-directory-names), the vector representations can be combined by:

 ```python
 from DeezyMatch import combine_vecs